lameuler/astro-pdf/docs/src/content/index.md

 ---
 title: Getting Started
+description: astro-pdf is an Astro integration to generate PDFs from pages on your site, or any other websites.
+Find out more about how to install and configure astro-pdf.
 ---

 `astro-pdf` is an Astro integration to generate PDFs from pages on your site, or any other websites.